heroku/nibs/setup.md

 ## Installing a Local Version

-You can also deploy Nibs to Heroku using the command line:
+You can also install Nibs on your local machine:

 1. Clone the repository